 If you’re looking for the best vacuum for your tiles, your strongest bet would be to buy a multi-floor machine.
-You get so much more out of them, and they can typically be used around your whole home.
+You get so much more out of them, and you can typically use them around your whole home.

 There isn’t one kind of tile vacuum, so you have some freedom in how you choose to clean your tile floors.
-As long as your machine comes equipped (or packaged) with an appropriate soft brush, your tiles will be just fine.
+Your tiles will be just fine as long as your machine comes equipped (or packaged) with an appropriate soft brush.